bennettpeter/leanfront-mobile/README.md

 The following controls are available when tapping during playback.

-In the middle of the screen ared icons to restart from the beginning, skip back, pause or play, skip forward.
+In the middle of the screen are icons previous, skip back, pause or play, skip forward, next.
 The number of seconds to skip can be selected in Settings.
+Previous and next can be set to jump back and forward or to skip commercials.

 The progress bar near the bottom can be dragged or tapped to navigate playback to a new position.

 The CC icon can be used to select a caption to display.

 The cogwheel presents a menu where you can change playback speed or audio track.

+To the left of the CC button is the aspect ratio button.
+This is for use if the picture is shown stretched due to the video having wrong aspect ratio information.
+It supports the resolution set by the video (default), 4x3, 16x9, and 9x16.

+To the left of the aspect ratio button is the zoom button.
+By default the picture is shrunk until it all fits in the screen.
+Tapping zoom changes it so that it expands until the entire screen is filled, keeping the aspect correct, and possibly cutting off parts of the picture along the edges.

 ## General Operation